 From the American Civil War through modern day conflicts, one thing has remained the same, the absolute necessity of volunteers to care for our Wounded Warriors.
 Our Armed Services cannot provide everything our heroes need.
 Politicians are of little value at best.
 Volunteerism is the only solution, and the spirit that truly makes America great.

 Guy Hasegawa, Pharm.D.

 This lecture will describe the details and operation of the program, how limb makers were selected, and how the devices were supplied to beneficiaries.
-This topic is a follow-up to Guy’s lectures in 2010 (artificial limbs in general) and 2011 (the Union artificial-limbs program) and is covered in his recently published book Mending Broken Soldier: The Union and Confederate Programs to Supply Artificial Limbs.
+This topic is a follow-up to Guy’s lectures in 2010 (artificial limbs in general) and 2011 (the Union artificial-limbs program) and is covered in his recently-published book Mending Broken Soldiers: The Union and Confederate Programs to Supply Artificial Limbs.
 The topic is appropriate for this conference because artificial limbs, although common during the war, are not well understood today and because the process by which the Southern states provided limbs during the war has received almost no attention in written histories.

-Cold blooded Envenomation’s of 1861-65
+Cold Blooded Envenomation’s of 1861-65

-S. Weir Mitchell: Chance Favors the prepared Mind (and what a mind!)
+S. Weir Mitchell: Chance Favors the Prepared Mind (and what a mind!)

 Michael Martin Cohen, M.D.

 The presentation on Mitchell will focus on the medical treatment and the valuable insights which he (and his collaborators) made as a result of the wounded Civil War soldiers who came under their care.
 The listener will briefly be taken back in time from today’s ultra-technical practice of medicine through the twentieth century, to the practice of medicine at the time of the Civil War.
 Then the focus will be on the care and treatment of the wounded soldiers at Turner’s Lane and thereafter by Mitchell, his colleagues, and eventually his son who provides an almost 30 year follow up of these soldiers.